St John Ambulance

 There are no pre-requisite requirements in order to be eligible to undertake the Certificate III in Non-Emergency Patient Transport.

 There are numerous requirements for completing a Certificate III in Non-Emergency Patient Transport.
-As a student, you are required to complete 21 face-to-face training workshops, self-paced workbooks, and self-guided learning.
+As a student, you are required to complete 19 days of face-to-face training workshops, self-paced workbooks, and self-guided learning.
 You are given six months to complete the course.

 The HLT31120 Certificate III in Non-Emergency Patient Transport is suited to anyone who wants to gain entry to the patient transport industry and provide non-emergency transport and care services to patients with low risk injuries, chronic illnesses or disabilities.
 This qualification is ideal for those who enjoy working with others as part of a team, and who like to provide high levels of customer service.

-Certificate III in Non-Emergency Patient Transport consists of 21 face-to-face training workshops, which are offered one day each week.
-There are also four observer shifts with St John, which are available Tuesdays to Fridays.
+Certificate III in Non-Emergency Patient Transport consists of 19 days of face-to-face training workshops, which are offered one day each week.
+There are also 8 placement shifts with St John, which are available Tuesdays to Fridays.
 As a student doing HLT31120, you are given six months to complete the entire course.
 Certificate III in Non-Emergency Patient Transport is designed to be flexible, accessible, and rewarding.

 HLT31120 Certificate III in Non-Emergency Patient Transport is required for a range of professional titles.
 Potential job roles related to this qualification include non-emergency patient transport officer, ambulance community officer, and private sector patient transport officer.
 Units of Competency achieved may provide a pathway to other qualifications, especially those related to patient transport and pre-hospital care knowledge.